-Homework assignments: Feel free to consult any books or research papers to solve the homework problems.
+Homework assignments: The problem sets will be long.
+It is the problem sets, not the lectures, which are at the core of the class.
+Feel free to consult any books or research papers to solve the homework problems.
 It's a good idea to discuss the problems among yourselves, but the final written solution must be your own.
 I will not distribute the marked assignments in class - rather, you will pick up your assignments in my office, at which point we will briefly discuss the problems.
 Each assignment will have a pick-up date, typically about two weeks from the due date.
 Assignments which are not picked up by the pick-up date are recycled and do not contribute to the final grade.
 Homework assignments (or parts thereof) submitted by email are not accepted.
 If you write computer code to solve a problem, write a human-readable explanation of what you are doing, and attach a hard copy print-out of the code to your handwritten solutions.
 References to Wikipedia in your solutions are not accepted.
 Late assignments are not accepted.
 Your solutions must be clear and tidy, providing detailed explanations of what you are doing.
 Simply writing down the answer or a mess of formulas will result in zero credit, regardless of whether the answers are correct or not.

 Books: There is no required textbook for the class.
 A standard graduate QM textbook is Sakurai's "Modern quantum mechanics" (either edition is ok).
 Another good graduate-level book is "Quantum mechanics: fundamentals" (2-nd edition) by Gottfried and Yan.
-I encourage you to take regular trips to the library to study books on Quantum Mechanics and related subjects there.
+I encourage you to take regular trips to the library to study the books on QM and related subjects there.